 - By Lara JakesLara Jakes is the deputy managing editor of news for Foreign Policy magazine and a former war correspondent, Baghdad bureau chief and award-winning senior national security and diplomatic writer for The Associated Press.
-She's a 1995 graduate of the Missouri School of Journalism and lives in Alexandria, Va., with her husband., Kate BrannenKate Brannen is a contributor to Foreign Policy, where she previously worked as a senior reporter.
+She's a 1995 graduate of the Missouri School of Journalism and lives in Alexandria, Va., with her husband., Kate BrannenKate Brannen is deputy managing editor at Just Security and a contributor to Foreign Policy, where she previously worked as a senior reporter.

 Iraqi security forces, backed by a combustible mix of Shiite militias, Sunni tribes, Kurdish Peshmerga fighters, and Iranian advisors, launched an operation early Monday morning, March 2, to retake Tikrit from the Islamic State.

 The ground forces are reportedly being helped by artillery and airstrikes by Iraqi fighter jets.

 On the sidelines for now?
 The U.S.-led coalition against the Islamic State, which the Defense Department says is providing no support to the Tikrit operation.
 After conducting more than 2,000 airstrikes against Islamic State targets in Iraq and Syria, the absence of the United States from the Tikrit fight is telling and speaks to how little influence the United States may have on this complicated battlefield.